-There are interstate quarantine requirements when crossing state or territory boarders in Australia.
+There are interstate quarantine requirements when crossing state or territory borders in Australia.
 Each state or territory has its own quarantine laws.
 Regarding food animals, it is the biosecurity laws that are relevant.

-In addition, the Australian Animal Welfare Standards and Guidelines for the Land Transport of Livestock will apply to the cross-border movement of food animals within Australia.
-This protects the welfare of the animal regard travelling time, time without water, temperature and transport conditions, and the general safety and wellbeing of the animal.
+In addition, the Australian Animal Welfare Standards and Guidelines for the Land Transport of Livestock will apply to the crossborder movement of food animals within Australia.
+This protects the welfare of the animal with regard to travelling time, time without water, temperature and transport conditions, and the general safety and wellbeing of the animals.